avnishit/ReadabilityX/README.md

-A Readability clone built on mozilla redability, readability-node and fungibility <br>
+A Readability clone built on mozilla redability, readability-node and fungibility
-Under heavy development.